mjdp/JohnnyMoves/README.md

 # JohnnyMoves
-A courier/deliver java applet written in Java with GUI using Java Swing while following the Model-View-Controller framework
+A delivery/courier program written in Java with GUI using Java Swing while following the Model-View-Controller framework